 - Crown servant (certain categories of public officials)

 Find out if you have lived in Canada long enough to apply to become a citizen.

 Доходы налоговых деклараций

-You must meet your personal income tax filing obligations in four tax years that are fully or partially within the six years right before the date you apply.
+Regardless of your age, if required under the Income Tax Act, you must meet your personal income tax filing obligations in four tax years that are fully or partially within the six years right before the date you apply.

 Канада имеет два официальных языка: английский и французский.
 To become a citizen, you must show that you can speak and listen in one of these languages.
 This means you can: